 - Feeling hopeless, that nothing will ever change or get better

-- Feeling helpless, that nothing one does makes any difference
+- Feeling helpless, that nothing one does makes any change

-- Feeling like a burden to family and friends
+- Feeling like a weight to family and friends

-- Putting affairs in order (organizing finances or giving away possessions to prepare for one's death)
+- Putting affairs in order (organizing finances or giving away items to get ready for one's death)

-- Putting oneself in harm's way or in situations where there is a danger of being killed
+- Putting oneself in harm's way or places where there is a danger of dying

 Range of Symptoms

-As the above list of symptoms illustrate, bipolar disorder can range from mild to severe.
-If you are feeling depressed, for example, you may have a low mood, feel moderately depressed, or suffer from major depression.
-The symptoms of mania can also range from experiencing more energy to being in an extremely euphoric mood.
+Problems can range from mild to severe.
+If you are feeling depressed, you may have a low mood, feel somewhat depressed, or have major depression.
+The symptoms of mania can also range from having more energy to being in a very high mood.

-Bipolar disorder is also broken down into 4 main types.
-These types, identified in the
+Bipolar disorder is also broken down into four main types:

-- Having manic or mixed episodes lasting for at least a week, or
+- Having manic or mixed episodes that last for a week, or

-- Having severe manic symptoms that require emergency care
+- Having severe manic symptoms that need care right away

 - Having episodes of depression and then hypomania